-Fintepla (formerly ZX008) is a treatment for Dravet syndrome, also known as severe myoclonic epilepsy of infancy.
-Developed by Zogenix, the oral medication is a low-dose solution of fenfluramine hydrochloride.
-Patients take the medication with other anti-epileptic treatments to reduce the frequency of seizures.
+Fintepla (fenfluramine) is an add-on treatment for Dravet syndrome, also known as severe myoclonic epilepsy of infancy.
+Developed by Zogenix, the oral medication is a low-dose solution of fenfluramine hydrochloride, and taken with other anti-epileptic treatments to reduce the frequency of seizures.

 What is Dravet syndrome?

-In some patients with Dravet syndrome, the SCN1A gene is normal.
+In some Dravet patients, the SCN1A gene is normal.
 Scientists suspect mutations in other related genes cause the disease in these cases.

-Many of the medications that doctors use to treat other forms of epilepsy are ineffective in controlling seizures in Dravet syndrome.
-Some may even exacerbate them.
+Many of the medications that doctors use to treat other forms of epilepsy are ineffective in controlling seizures for many Dravet patients.
+A few may even exacerbate seizures.

 How does Fintepla work?

-Doctors in Belgium have been adding low-dose fenfluramine to other therapies to treat Dravet syndrome patients for two decades as its use reduces the frequency of seizures.
-However, the mechanism by which the medication works is not known.
+Doctors in Belgium have been adding low-dose fenfluramine to other therapies to treat Dravet syndrome patients for two decades, as its use reduces the frequency of seizures.
+The mechanism by which the medication works, however, is not clear.

-Initially, researchers thought that fenfluramine reduced seizures by affecting serotonin signaling in the brain.
-However, recent research suggests it may act on sigma receptors — a type of cell membrane receptor common in nerve cells.
+Researchers initially thought that fenfluramine reduced seizures by affecting serotonin signaling in the brain.
+More recent research suggests it acts on sigma receptors, a type of cell membrane receptor common in nerve cells.

 Fintepla in clinical trials

 Data supporting Fintepla’s approval came from two identical Phase 3 clinical studies, ZX008-1501 (NCT02682927) and ZX008-1502 (NCT02826863), and interim results from an open-label extension study (NCT02823145).